snoonetIRC/website/content/community/metal.md

 **What is the most popular post of all time in the subreddit?**

 * Our top post of all time is a self-post discussion thread about the death of Slayer's Jeff Hanneman from 2013.
 * Way to be a downer, question guy.
-How about this <a href="https://www.reddit.com/r/Metal/comments/1m9ee3/petition_to_allow_gwar_to_perform_the_2015/">also-popular post</a> regarding a petition to allow Gwar to play the 2015 Super Bowl Halftime Show instead?
+How about this [also-popular post](https://www.reddit.com/r/Metal/comments/1m9ee3/petition_to_allow_gwar_to_perform_the_2015/) regarding a petition to allow Gwar to play the 2015 Super Bowl Halftime Show instead?

 **Do you have any favorite quotes or posts from your users?**